citp/privacy-policy-historical/e/ef/eff/eff.org.md

-> *The following text is extracted and transformed from the eff.org privacy policy that was archived on 2007-11-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071111203659id_/http%3A//www.eff.org/policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eff.org privacy policy that was archived on 2008-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080612101955id_/http%3A//www.eff.org/policy) for the most accurate reproduction.*

 # Privacy Policy | Electronic Frontier Foundation

-## About EFF's Search Function

-EFF uses Google for search functionality on [www.eff.org](http://www.eff.org/ "www.eff.org").
-To protect your privacy, EFF proxies search requests to Google with a special CGI script on our server, thus hiding your IP address and your Google cookie (if any) from Google's servers.

 The Electronic Frontier Foundation (EFF) is committed to protecting the privacy of visitors to our website, as well as our members and activists.
 EFF has established this Privacy Policy to explain what information we collect through this website and how it is used.